Washington State

 Additional information about the role of natural gas as part of a decarbonized future can be found in the FAQ below.

 Much of the natural gas we find and use today began as microscopic plants and animals millions of years ago.
 However, renewable natural gas (RNG) can also be produced by capturing methane in biogas produced by dairies, landfills, wastewater treatment plants, and other organic waste management operations that would otherwise go into the atmosphere.
-The biogas is converted to biomethane, a usable pipeline gas known as RNG that is used in place of traditional natural gas.
+This biogas is converted to biomethane, a usable pipeline gas known as RNG that can supplement traditional geologic natural gas.

 We are also proud partners with 811 Call Before You Dig.